hiphops-io/hiphops-io.github.io/docs/integrations/slack.md

 Posts a message to slack using the slack message API.
 The message can be a simple string or a complex object.
 The message object is documented here: [Slack messaging payload documentation](https://api.slack.com/reference/messaging/payload).

+Supports replying to a message by providing the `thread_ts` field.

 ```yaml
 tasks:
   - name: slack.post_message